- No Escrows*

 6) Making an offer.

-Once you have decided on a house and want to make an offer, you need to consider such things as whether there's a date which you have to move out of your current house or apartment.
+Once you have decided on a house and want to make an offer, you need to consider such things as whether there's a date on which you have to move out of your current house or apartment.
 And always pay for a professional home inspection.
-If they find nothing, then you have peace of mind and if they find something you can negotiate with the seller to have it repaired or reduce the price.
+If they find nothing, then you have peace of mind, and if they find something, you can negotiate with the seller to have it repaired or reduce the price.
 You may even decide not to purchase a home based on the results of a home inspection.

 Some homes come with a seller warranty to cover certain defects within a short period of time.

 Your offer will be contingent upon obtaining an appraisal that provides the lender with the current value of the home.
 The appraiser must be selected by your lender.
 Your offer will also be contingent upon your ability to obtain financing.
 You will be asked for a deposit when you make an offer.
-This amount is usually in the $500 - $1,000 range, but can be higher.
-Your deposit should be returned to you if the deal falls through, or credited to you at closing.
+This amount is usually in the $500 - $1,000 range but can be higher.
+Your deposit should be returned to you if the deal falls through or credited to you at closing.

 7) Closing costs.

-Closing costs can vary significantly depending upon the lender.
+Closing costs can vary significantly depending on the lender.
 Closing costs almost always include an application fee, origination fee, appraisal fee, title fee and title insurance, credit report fee, and recording fee.
 Your lender is required to provide you with an estimated amount for closing costs at the time of your application.

-You can also expect to pay other costs at closing such as prepaid interest and prorated property taxes.
+You can also expect to pay other costs at closing, such as prepaid interest and prorated property taxes.

-If you obtain a government agency backed mortgage such as VA, MSHA or FHA through CUSO Mortgage, then we do not keep those mortgages at the credit union.
+If you obtain a government agency-backed mortgage such as VA, MSHA, or FHA through CUSO Mortgage, then we do not keep those mortgages at the credit union.